Smartling/SmartlingHelp/_v2endpoints/glossary/download-glossary.md

     description_markdown:
 ---

-Downloads a glossary as a CSV or TBX file.
+Downloads a glossary as a CSV, TBX or XLSX (Open Ecxel) file.